Mathématique: Chapter 57

 “One step at a time,” he told himself, navigating the winding road up Cheyenne Mountain.

-James and Greer, now less on Ginn’s security detail than they were under Young’s tenuous and nameless command, stood on either side of the doorway, watching, at a loss as to what they were supposed to be doing.
+James and Greer, now less on Ginn’s security detail than they were under Young’s tenuous command, stood on either side of the doorway, watching, at a loss as to what they were supposed to be doing.

 Young sympathized.

-“Colonel,” Ginn said quietly, after a long silence.
+“Colonel,” Ginn said, after a long silence.

 “Yeah?”
 Young looked down at her.

-The kid was now sporting SGC-issued fatigues and boots.
+The kid was sporting SGC-issued fatigues and boots.
 The uniform didn’t fit her very well.
 She was swimming in the jacket and pants.
 No muscle on her to fill them out.
 It made her look about fifteen.

 “Nope,” Young said, normal volume.
 “You’re a civilian consultant.”

-“Eh,” Young said, rubbing his jaw.
-“Yeah.
-Sort of.
-Honestly, I’m not sure.
+“Eh.”
+Young rubbed his jaw.
+“Sort of.
 I’m in a gray area right now.
-I was in command of a huge wing of the program, for, I don’t know, maybe a few weeks?
+I was in command of a huge wing of the program, for, I don’t know, a few weeks?
 Then I realized I’d been exposed to coercive persuasion and turned myself in.
-It looked like I might get benched for good.
+Looked like I might get benched for good.
 But then Jackson figured out how to hire me back as a civilian.
 First thing I did was spring you out of your holding cell.
-But the way I did that, I think, rattled some of the military higher-ups.
+But the way I did that rattled some of the military higher-ups.
 So, in my most recent meeting with General Landry, he put me in command of a two-man team.”
 Young motioned over his shoulder at Greer and James.
-“So—” he shrugged.
 “My status is pretty complicated right now.”

 Ginn Keeler fixed him with a wordless, neutral look.